soil-initiative/stacks/proposals/stacks/Overview.md

 This proposal was designed to not introduce any significant complications with JavaScript interoperability.
 Browsers already need to deal with computations being suspended midflight with their stacks put aside until later due to preemptive multi-tasking; this proposal just enables that suspension to occur (cooperatively) within a thread.
-Yes, that includes switching between stacks while processing a message on the event loop, but by not providing a way to create a `stackref` out of thin air, (and presumably by not allowing stacks to be passed within messages to other threads,) the design ensures that all these stacks are anchored to the event loop.
+Yes, that includes switching between stacks while processing a message on the event loop, but by not providing a way to create a `stackref` out of thin air, (and presumably by not allowing stacks to be passed within messages to other threads,) the design ensures that all these stacks are grounded to the event loop.
 As such, there is no way to use this proposal to somehow escape the event loop.

 Of course, just like JavaScript programs can run an infinite while loop, WebAssembly programs can switch between stacks infinitely.